 1 out of 1 people found this review helpful.

 More reviews by lovezz

 This is my HG.
 I have very oily skin and it is very difficult for me to find day moisturizer which has SPF.
 I live in Singapore and cos of its hot and humid weather, most sunscreens will cause my face to become really oily after an hour.
 However, you can't live without sunscreen in Singapore cos there is so much sun all year round!
 Therefore, this amazing sage and zinc hydrating cream is like a dream come true!!!!!
 My face can actually stay matte for more than half a day, which is already a miracle in itself!
 Also, the cream is hydrating as well.
 I am already into my second bottle.
 Even though it is pricey, it is definitely worth every cent.

-CONs: Mine comes in a glass jar so it's very unpractical/not so hygienic to use (I haven't found the tube version in France yet).
+PROs: I like this day cream for its reasonable SPF, non-greasy look after the application, affordable price (not cheap but not expensive as most heavily advertized brands), and lovely smell.
+It sinks into your skin quite quickly and makes it convenient to apply makeup shortly afterward.
+Generally a good day cream for me.CONs: Mine comes in a glass jar so it's very unpractical/not so hygienic to use (I haven't found the tube version in France yet).
 Also, my dry skin needs more moisturizing power from this cream - to solve this problem, I've been using it together with Aesop serum (but I would rather prefer an all-in-one day moisturizer).
 Buy it again?
 Probably.

 Reviewer did not try the product Profanity/Vulgar language Advertising (Vendor promotion, iHerb Coupons etc.) Marketing campaign (BzzAgent, Influenster etc.)